infor-design/enterprise-wc/src/ids-button/README.md

 ## Use Cases

-- Use to create standalone buttons
+- Create standalone buttons
-- Use to create multiple buttons, each with different styling to provide context for actions that are primary, secondary, and tertiary.
+- Create multiple buttons, each with different styling to provide context for actions that are primary, secondary, and tertiary.

 ## Terminology